reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 range: 32-35
 ```

-This is a very dense code sample with lots of new ideas if you're familiar with basic Reach.
+This is a very dense code sample with lots of new ideas if you're only familiar with basic Reach.
 It is worth studying closely, because these ideas are used over and over in complex Reach programs.

-First, we define a new `{!rsh} Map` that stores a boolean value for each address used as key.
+First, we define a new `{!rsh} Map` that stores a boolean value for each address used as a key.
 We're going to use this to store the set of Guest accounts.
 (There is a `{!rsh} Set` container available too that abstracts this pattern, but we're going to show the "raw" version to explain mappings in detail.)